 What structures make up the pelvis?

-The overall shape of the pelvis varies in the population as a whole.
+The overall shape of the pelvic structure varies in the population as a whole.
 It also varies between men and women because women’s pelvises are shaped to accommodate childbirth.
 There are two sides, or halves, to the pelvis.
-The two sides of the pelvis connect at the sacrum on the posterior side and at the pubic symphysis on the anterior side.
+These two sides connect at the sacrum on the posterior side and at the pubic symphysis on the anterior side.

 Ilium —— The ilium is the elephant ear-shaped, or fan-shaped, bone on the lateral side of each side of the pelvis.
 The crest or upper ridge of the ilium runs from the anterior superior iliac spine (ASIS - an important bony landmark for muscle attachment) on the front, to the posterior superior iliac spine (PSIS) on the back.

-Ischium —— The ischium is the posterior and inferior bony aspect of the pelvis.
+Ischium —— The ischium is the posterior and inferior bony aspect.

 Pubic bone —— The pubic bone is the anterior, inferior bony part of the pelvis.
 The pubic bone is also an important bony landmark for muscle attachment.